The Best $1,250 Quiet Gaming PC Build – September 2021

 Want a high-powered Quiet Gaming PC Build that delivers an excellent gaming experience while running in near silence?
 Then the $1,250 Quiet Gaming PC Build is the system for you!
 Every component has been chosen to maximize performance in both games and applications, while minimizing noise.

-For June 2021, the Quiet Gaming PC Build features Intel’s Core i5-10600K six-core, 12-thread CPU, which after a major price cut makes AMD’s entire mid-range CPU lineup obsolete!
+For September 2021, the Quiet Gaming PC Build features Intel’s Core i5-10600K six-core, 12-thread CPU, which after a major price cut makes AMD’s entire mid-range CPU lineup obsolete!
 That’s in part because AMD is getting bold and raising prices, and abandoning its core $150-$300 market.
-The 10600K is supporting the amazing GeForce RTX 3060 12GB video card.
-This combo can easily handle resolutions up to 2560 x 1440, making this a true high-end gaming PC, even if it’s ultra-silent!
-The only issue will be finding the 3060 in stock, so for now, we recommend using the graphics built into the Core i5, or picking up the pre-built PC we recommend in this guide.
+The 10600K is supporting the proven GeForce GTX 1660 6GB video card.
+This combo can handle resolutions up to 1920 x 1080 with ease, and the GTX 1660 is also ultra-silent thanks to its excellent efficiency.
+The only issue is that the GTX 1660 is currently selling for about double its MSRP, which is true of all GPUs.

 We update this build on a monthly basis to incorporate new product releases or major price adjustments, so check back often.
 Throughout our guides, we provide direct shopping links to Amazon, Newegg, or B&H for our readers in the US, and our Amazon links will auto-convert for readers in other countries, including Canada, the UK, and parts of the EU, with automatic substitutions made where necessary.
 Your use of these links helps keep this guide alive!